Affiliate links on Android Authority may earn us a commission. Learn more.

 - Select Enable, Turn on, or OK.

-To cancel call forwarding on Android, go back to the same settings and turn off the option.
+To cancel call forwarding on Android, return to the same settings and turn off the option.

 How to set up call forwarding on Android using dial codes

 Alternatively, you can do things the old-fashioned way and use dial codes to set it all up manually.